mudimurtala/mudimurtala/shopping-cart-js/README.md

 ## Usage

 1. Clone the repository to your local machine.
-2. Open `index.html` in your web browser.
+2. Open `index.html` in your web browser ie. Explore or Chrome.
 3. Start adding products to see the shopping cart in action as is.